Request Call Back

 IVF fertility treatment is difficult and emotionally draining.
 It is a time that is often marked by anxiety, hope, and the need for a lot of patience.
 The two-week wait period is one of the most emotionally charged stages of this process.
 It is the period between the transfer of the embryo and the pregnancy test.
 It is a short but intense period that can make one feel very anxious.
 When you understand the physical and emotional aspects of this time period, you can go through it in a more resilient way, with greater awareness.

-During IVF Rx after the embryo transfer happens successfully, patients are generally recommended to wait for 10 to 14 days before undergoing a pregnancy test, either at the low-cost IVF centre in Kolkata or at home.
+During IVF Rx after the embryo transfer happens successfully, patients are generally recommended to wait for 10 to 14 days before undergoing a pregnancy test, either at the best IVF centre in Kolkata or at home.
 This is an important waiting period; a time during which the embryo implants itself onto the lining of the uterus, thereby starting the pregnancy journey.

 Medically, this period is essential to avoid misleading results or false negatives.
 It is an emotionally charged, challenging period due to the fact that uncertainties are involved.